mozilla/glam/docs/development.md

 At this point you have the table schemas but no data.
 Run the imports, including the probe imports, as documented above.

+## Linting

+To test whether the code conforms to the style rules, you can run:

+- `npm run format` and `npm test` for front-end code

+- `make format` and `make test` for back-end code

 ## Run the tests